pydata/xarray/doc/io.rst

     xray's lazy loading of remote or on-disk datasets is often but not always desirable.
-Before performing computationally intense operations, it is usually a good idea to load a dataset entirely into memory by invoking the :py:meth:`~xray.Dataset.load` method.
+Before performing computationally intense operations, it is often a good idea to load a dataset entirely into memory by invoking the :py:meth:`~xray.Dataset.load` method.

 Datasets have a :py:meth:`~xray.Dataset.close` method to close the associated